 More Dr. Sinatra Advice on a Heart Healthy Diet Plan

-How much fruit can you eat as part of the heart-healthy PAM diet?
-Learn how many daily servings of fruit are included as part of the PAM heart healthy diet plan for optimal heart health.
+How much fruit can you eat as part of the heart-healthy PAMM diet?
+Learn how many daily servings of fruit are included as part of the PAMM heart healthy diet plan for optimal heart health.

 Can meat be part of a heart-healthy diet plan?
-Learn how the PAM diet for optimal heart health includes a wide variety of meat options.
+Learn how the PAMM diet for optimal heart health includes a wide variety of meat options.